iambumblehead/scroungejs/README.md

 **(c)[Bumblehead][0]** [MIT-license](#license)
 ![scrounge](https://github.com/iambumblehead/scroungejs/raw/master/img/hand3.png)

-Scroungejs is an old and obscure build tool.
-It started as an emacs elisp script in 2009.
-It supports ES6 and CommonJS modules and is mostly a wrapper around tools like [depgraph][1], [replace-requires][2], and [detective][5].
+An obscure build tool started as an emacs elisp script in 2009.
+Scroungejs supports ES6 and CommonJS modules and wraps tools like [depgraph][1], [replace-requires][2], and [detective][5].

 Scroungejs was used by foxsports.com and ties.com.
-It currently supports ES6 and CommonJS modules.

 [0]: http://www.bumblehead.com                                     "bumblehead"
 [1]: https://github.com/iambumblehead/depgraph                       "depgraph"